Xilinx/Vitis-AI/demo/Whole-App-Acceleration/fall_detection/README.md

 * Each `video` and `images directory` will be processed in a separate thread.
 * thread x: One for each stream (either video or image-directory).
-* Pass every pair of i-1 and i frames to runOpticalFlow.
+* Pass every consecutive pair of frames to runOpticalFlow.
 Pass the future object returned from runOpticalFlow to runOFInference.
 Keep filling up the stack with the value returned from future objects in sequence.
 * Once the stack is full (size=OFStackSize), Copy the elements to a container and pass it to OFinfernece.
+* DPUCADF8H Runner takes batches of each size 4.
+Therefore, if we are going to stack 10 optical flow vectors and pass them as a single unit for the inference, we want to maintain OFStackSize of 13 (stackSize + bacthSize - 1).

 ### Graph Zoo